limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 The method `gimmedeflag` takes in two `byte[]` parameters and returns a `byte[]`.
 It uses eight local variables.
 To run the method, supply `array` and `ilasByteArray` as the arguments.

-The advantage of .NET asssembly is that you can easily edit IL code and re-assemble it with a tool like dnSpy.
-Let's edit the code to save the dynamic assembly so that we can view the IL instructions in `gimmedeflag`.
+The advantage of .NET assembly is that you can edit IL code and re-assemble it with a tool like dnSpy.
+Let's edit the code—remove the offending logic above, and save the dynamic assembly so that we can view the IL instructions in `gimmedeflag`.

 ```c#
 AssemblyName assemblyName = new AssemblyName();
 assemblyName.Name = "CitadelOfRicks";

 // Change to AssemblyBuilderAccess.Save
 AssemblyBuilder assemblyBuilder = AppDomain.CurrentDomain.DefineDynamicAssembly(assemblyName, AssemblyBuilderAccess.Save);
 AppDomain.CurrentDomain.UnhandledException += delegate(object x, UnhandledExceptionEventArgs y)